 In general, you’ll experience clear mornings and late afternoon showers.
 The average monthly rainfall from January to April is only around 4 inches with the highest averages in January and February.
 Take a guided city tour of Lima, making sure to hit all the fantastic sites, just remember always to bring a rain jacket!

 Find out more >> Lima City Tours

 While the highlands have sunny mornings and rainy afternoons, the Northern beaches are dry and hot (with temperatures reaching up to 95 degrees Fahrenheit) with warm waters and high surf.
-While in Peru, head to Miraflores near Lima or try out surfer’s paradise of Mancora!
+December marks the official start of Peru’s beach season.
+Locals enjoy warmer temperatures and ocean breezes as they head to the beaches for sunshine and great waves.Summer months are the perfect time to add some beach time to your Peru visit.
+Head to Miraflores near Lima or try out surfer’s paradise of Mancora!

 #9.
 Combine it with the Galapagos

 One of our most popular tours is combining Machu Picchu and The Galapagos.
 The rainy season in Peru coincides with the warm and wet season in the Galapagos.
 It is the best time to visit the islands because you’ll have warm weather, calmer seas, and good underwater visibility.
 I you would like to combine your Peru trip with Ecuador and have spend some time at the beach, South American summer is the time for you.

 Especially in Galapagos you’ll enjoy watching the mating, nesting or breeding rituals of land birds, sea lions, turtles and tortoises and the islands blossoming with spring flowers.